 - What are my next steps?

 **Question graphic!
-Sticker set will be available in my Etsy shop in late December.**
+Sticker set will be available in my Etsy shop.**

 Experiencing certain emotions can be scary, but allowing yourself to feel shows you how best to support yourself or ask for support.